thangchung/dapr-labs/polyglot/docs/part-2.md

 }
 ```

-> But, if you want to make it work on the runtime, you need to create `subscription` component, and daprize it with `daprd`.
-See next part for it.
+> But, if you want to make it work on the runtime, you need to create [`subscription`](https://docs.dapr.io/developing-applications/building-blocks/pubsub/subscription-methods/#declarative-subscriptions) components, and daprize it with `daprd`.
+See the next part.

 ## Summary

-This part is focus on how can we implement the coffee shop in backend side.
-And in next part, we will focus on how can we use `dapr` in the local development.
+This part focuses on how can we implement the coffee shop on the backend side.
+And in the next part, we will focus on how can we use `dapr` in local development.